How It's Made

-Since the 19th century, the Turnhout region of Belgium has specialised in printing and book-binding.
-School children in the region can specialise in print from the age of twelve, and almost everyone you meet is connected to the industry.
+Our bindery in Belgium is at the heart of a region with a long history of printing and book-binding.
+Students there can specialise in printing from the age of twelve, and almost everyone you meet had family working in the industry.
 The quality of craftsmanship, passed through the generations, results in a quality of finish that we have not seen elsewhere.
 Our partnership began in 2015, and we have worked together on all Mark+Fold notebooks and diaries since then.